 The Kellogg MBA: What You Need To Know

-Throughout the educational experience, students can take advantage of Kellogg’s world-renowned Career Management Center.
-The Center offers one-on-one coaching for students, job search resources and workshops, a job board with more than 5,000 annual listings, as well as extensive alumni connections.
+Throughout their educational experience, students can take advantage of Kellogg’s world-renowned Career Management Center with one-on-one coaching, workshops, a job board with more than 5,000 annual listings, as well as extensive alumni connections.

 Kellogg MBA Rankings Data

 Note: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
 We list them by stretch, match, and safety.
 These options are presented on the basis of brand image and ranking status as a general guideline.